Jasopaum/Messaging_server/README.md

 - Run `python3 server.py`

-- You can instantiate several clients by connecting to localhost, port 1234, in a web browser.
+- You can instantiate several clients by opening `index.html` in a web browser.

 - Use the chat serive.